Find out how to easily track your water use by conducting a meter test or regularly reading your meter.

 See Detecting leaks

-If you have had your bill reviewed and still believe your water meter is faulty, you can request that we test it for you at our nationally accredited testing laboratory.
+Following the review, if you still believe your water meter is faulty, you can request that we test it for you at our nationally accredited testing laboratory.

 A meter needs to show a discrepancy of 5% or more to be considered faulty.
 If the meter is found to be faulty, the test fee will be refunded in full and your bill adjusted.